HEALTH CONNECT ONTARIO IS NOW Health811 or Santé811.

 REACH Mobile Health Clinic will be in:

-Fort Erie every Monday from 1-4 pm (starting November 8th) operating from Salvation Army, 255 Gilmore Rd.
+Fort Erie every Friday from 1-4 pm operating from the Fort Erie Native Friendship Centre, 796 Buffalo Rd.

-Port Colborne every Wednesday from 1-4 pm (starting November 24th) operating from Port Cares' Reach Out Centre, 61 Nickel St.
+Port Colborne every Wednesday from 1-4 pm operating from Port Cares' Reach Out Centre, 61 Nickel St.

 Find out more about the mobile clinic here.